Basic Program Core Curriculum: The Certificate Program

 Scroll down to view the core curriculum

 The core curriculum chart below applies to new students who are starting the program in Autumn 2018 or later.
 If you are an existing Basic Program certificate student who has started the program prior to Autumn 2018, please click here to view the core curriculum for existing students.

 TUITION DISCOUNTS FOR NEW BASIC PROGRAM YEAR ONE AUTUMN STUDENTS

 Discounts on tuition are available to new students.
-Now until July 14, those who register for a Basic Program Year One Autumn course will receive $100 off by using the code: BPYR1100.
-Those who register from July 15 through August 15 will receive $50 off by using the code: BPYR150.
+Those who register for a Basic Program Year One Autumn course from July 15 to August 15 will receive $50 off by using the code: BPYR150.